nanoporetech/dorado/README.md

 ### RNA adapter trimming

-Adapters for RNA002 and RNA004 kits are automatically trimmed during basecalling.
+Adapters for RNA004 kits are automatically trimmed during basecalling.
 However, unlike in DNA, the RNA adapter cannot be trimmed post-basecalling.

 ### Modified basecalling